gi11es/thumbor-debian-dependencies/README.md

-# thumbor-debian-backports
+# thumbor-debian-dependencies

-The name of the repo is misleading now, as it doesn't just include backports.
-There are:
+This repo contains:

 - Backports from stretch to jessie-backports
 - Upstream version updates (python-statsd)